peterhinch/micropython-mqtt/mqtt_as/README.md

 ## 4.2 Client publications with qos == 1

 These behave as follows.
 The client waits for `response_time`.
-If no acknowledgement has been received it re-publishes it, up to `MAX_REPUBS` times.
+If no acknowledgment has been received it re-publishes it, up to `MAX_REPUBS` times.
-In the absence of acknowledgement the network is presumed to be down.
+In the absence of acknowledgment the network is presumed to be down.
 The client reconnects as described above.
 The publication is then attempted again as a new message with a different PID.
 (The new PID proved necessary for Mosquitto to recognise the message).